jakenguyen0118/mongo-intro/README.md

 C. Create a new database, name it seir224, and create a collection name instructors

-1. Create a single document that can hold the follwing instructors Joe, Suresh, Kenneth, Nathaniel and Melvin; field name should be instructor_list
+1. Create a single document that can hold the following instructors Joe, Suresh, Kenneth, Nathaniel and Melvin; field name should be instructor_list
 2. Remove Melvin from the instructors list

 ### BONUS